rishabh-live/3x-plus-1/README.md

 # 3x-Plus-1 #

-`3x-Plus-1` is a logarithmic encryption scheme that is based on the Collatz Problem.
+`3x-Plus-1` is an algorithmic encryption scheme that is based on the Collatz Problem.
 - - - -
 ## Table of Contents
 * [Collatz Problem?](#collatz-problem?)